CammiePone/Planning-Docs/Devotion.md

     - Your aura forms into multiple spikes, forming a ball of needles around the player that hurts anyone that gets too close.
   - [ ] Discharge (Intricate)
     - Your aura forms an electrified field around you, stunning entities.
+  - [ ] Rejuvinating Presence (Intricate)
+    - Heals all nearby entities while active, regardless of allegiance.
   - [ ] Bungee Gum (Complex)
     - When cast, it creates a bubble of aura around the player that catches projectiles.
 When cast again, it will launch those projectiles in the opposite direction they were caught in.
   - [ ] Suppression Field (Complex)
     - Blocks all magic from being cast in a radius around you.
+Causes spells that enter it to fizzle out.
 - [ ] Emission Spells
   - [ ] Magic Missile (Simple)
     - Launches a weak projectile made of aura.